 Lisa started her research into what she might like to do as a brand-new career.
 She knew that she wanted a job that was fulfilling and rewarding, where she could make a difference in people’s lives.

 ‘Having looked at various careers ranging from events planning to paramedicine I felt drawn to and most interested in midwifery.’

-Choosing an Access course
+Choosing an Access to HE diploma

-Although she already had A-Levels, Lisa hadn’t been in education for a while.
+Although she already had A Levels, Lisa hadn’t been in education for a while.
 Midwifery is a competitive field to get in to and science-related credits are needed to be able to apply for the undergraduate degree course required to become a registered midwife.

 ‘I wanted more information about the route that I needed to take and the options that were available to me.
 I went to a careers advisor who was incredibly helpful.
 They advised that I needed to successfully complete an Access to Higher Education (HE) course – something I had never heard of up until this point.’

 An Access to HE course is a route into university without A Levels.
 It’s perfect for those, who like Lisa, was returning to education after some time.

 ‘After meeting with the career adviser, I knew that I needed to complete an Access to HE course to get me into university to study midwifery.
 I was determined, so I started my research into which universities I wanted to apply to.
 I originally assumed that any Access to HE course would get you into university to study midwifery but actually, you need to choose a course that has specific modules.’

 Like our Access to HE Diploma Health, the modules covered are the modules you need to be considered for a midwifery or nursing course.